Organized Cowardice: Putting the Pol in Poltroon

 they're afraid

-two-way-wooing mutual-benefit academic-society banquet-invites.
+scoops and academic-society banquet-invites.

 [The general press